 The American Heritage Awards Ceremony is scheduled for November 17, at 7:00 pm at the Stanislaus County Office of Education Board Room at 1100 H Street in Modesto.
 We hope you will be able to join us for the culminating celebration of this exciting project.

-Over 100 students from 9 high schools entered the American Heritage Essay competition this year.
-Nine student essays were selected to receive scholarships by a panel of judges that consisted of educators, community members, and Superior Court Judges.
+286 students from 13 high schools entered the American Heritage Essay competition last year.
+Nineteen student essays were selected to receive scholarships by a panel of judges that consisted of educators, community members, and Superior Court Judges.